DanielMartensson/Open-SAE-J1939/README.md

 After you have got a basic understanding of the project, you are able to build on it.
 Keep it simple and follow the SAE J1939 standard!

-After you have understand the structure of the project, then select processor choice in `Hardware -> Processor_choice.h` file.
+After you have understand the structure of the project, then select processor choice in `Hardware -> Hardware.h` file.
 Here you can select for example `STM32`, `Arduino`, `PIC`, `AVR` etc. or if you want to run it on PC first, then select `PROCESSOR_CHOICE 0` and run some examples.
 That's the debugging mode for internal CAN feedback.